rschristopher/ischristtrue.com/src/modern-views/index.md

 >  to the transformation of the earth,
 >  and of man physically.

-Very clearly, we can trace the origin of the modern view back to the 1800s, to the prescience of Dostoyevsky in the east and Nietzsche in the west.
+Very clearly, we can trace the origin of the modern view back to the late 1800s, to the prescience of Dostoyevsky in the east and Nietzsche in the west.

 In a frightfully prophetic view, Nietzsche (in Will to Power) writes,